prakashbh/dsa-2018/README.md

 ### Course Notes:
 **Chapter 01: Introduction to Data Strucutres and Recursion**

-You can find the introduction notes [Here](https://github.com/prakashbh/dsa-2018/blob/master/course-notes/1-intro-to-ds-recursion.pdf) which talks of C basics covering pointers and other programming constructs.
+We start with [Introduction Notes](https://github.com/prakashbh/dsa-2018/blob/master/course-notes/1-intro-to-ds-recursion.pdf) which talks of C basics covering pointers and other programming constructs.
 The chapter also covers the basics of iteration, recursion and backtracking.
 To study about the strucutres in detail, refer the ebook: [Structures and C](https://www.smashwords.com/books/view/644937).
-An extended notes of more recursion examples can be found [HERE.](https://github.com/prakashbh/dsa-2018/blob/master/course-notes/1-recursion-examples.pdf)
+An extended notes of more recursion examples can be found here [Extended Notes  - Recursion.](https://github.com/prakashbh/dsa-2018/blob/master/course-notes/1-recursion-examples.pdf)

 **Chapter 02: Linked Lists, Stacks and Queues**

 We basically study two class of problems and map them to data structures: stacks and queues.
-The theory along with the variants can be downloaded [Here](https://github.com/prakashbh/dsa-2018/blob/master/course-notes/2-lists-stack-queue-theory.pdf).
-We then check out the implementations which can be found [Here](https://github.com/prakashbh/dsa-2018/blob/master/course-notes/2-stacks-queues-lists-implementation.pdf).
-We further go ahead and explore the applications and further types which can be found [Here](https://github.com/prakashbh/dsa-2018/blob/master/course-notes/2-stacks-queues-lists-continued.pdf).
+The theory along with the variants can be downloaded here: [Theory](https://github.com/prakashbh/dsa-2018/blob/master/course-notes/2-lists-stack-queue-theory.pdf).
+We then check out the implementations which can be found here: [Implementations](https://github.com/prakashbh/dsa-2018/blob/master/course-notes/2-stacks-queues-lists-implementation.pdf).
+We further go ahead and explore the applications and further types which can be found here: [Applications](https://github.com/prakashbh/dsa-2018/blob/master/course-notes/2-stacks-queues-lists-continued.pdf).
 The chapter also has an activity book.
 You can get it here: [Activity Book](https://github.com/prakashbh/dsa-2018/blob/master/course-notes/2-stacks-queues-lists-activity-book.pdf).

 **Chapter 03: Hashing**

 Hashing is a blackbox.
 Hashing is also a magic box that is applicable in various computer science domains.
 Read the notes here from the ebook: [Hashing](https://www.smashwords.com/books/view/737188).

+Did you enjoy the 100 Questions Challenge? you can get the challenge questions here: [100 Questions Challenge]().
+The Mock Minor 1 question paper is here: [Mock Minor 01]().

+**Chapter 04: Trees and Graphs**

+to be updated soon.

+**Chapter 05: Fundamentals of ALgorithms and Sorting**

+This chapter does not have detailed notes.
+There is only some handouts.

 ### Lab Resources: